 Series Insights (multiseries)¶

-The Series Insights tab for multiseries projects provides series-specific information.
+The Series Insights tab for time series multiseries projects provides series-specific information.
 (A clustering-specific version of Series Insights is also available.)
 For multiseries, insights are reported in both charted and tabular format:

 - The histogram provides binned data representing accuracy, average scores, length, and start/end date distribution by count for each series.
 Clicking on any bar populates the table below it with results from that bin.